 You cannot include in medical expenses the cost of household help, even if such help is recommended by a doctor.
 This is a personal expense that is not deductible.
 However, you may be able to include certain expenses paid to a person providing nursing-type services.
-For more information, see Nursing Services, earlier.
+For more information, see Nursing Services, earlier under What Medical Expenses Are Includible.
 Also, certain maintenance or personal care services provided for qualified long-term care can be included in medical expenses.
-For more information, see Qualified Long-Term Care Services, earlier.
+For more information, see Long-Term Care, earlier under What Medical Expenses Are Includible.